akiaohk/Udacity-Starbucks-Capstone/README.md

 *5. How long did the users become members?*

 *6. Predict the preferred offer for the customer*

+Using the data provided (portfolio, profile, Transactional), I answer question 1~5 using charts and I answer the question 6 using 6 classification models.

 ## File Descriptions
 `Starbucks_Capstone_notebook.ipynb` - the notebook available here showcases work related to the above questions.